TNO/knowledge-engine-SPARQL-endpoint/README.md

 ]
 ```

-Fourthly, as the Knowledge Engine SPARQL endpoint might be used in various different applications and domains, a name that is specific for the application or domain can be given in the environment variable SPARQL_ENDPOINT_NAME.
+Thirdly, as the Knowledge Engine SPARQL endpoint might be used in various different applications and domains, a name that is specific for the application or domain can be given in the environment variable SPARQL_ENDPOINT_NAME.
 The default value for this variable is "Knowledge Engine".

 Example values for these mandatory environment variables are:

 ```
-ENABLE_REASONER=True
 TOKEN_ENABLED=True
 TOKENS_FILE_PATH=./tokens_to_requesters.json
 SPARQL_ENDPOINT_NAME="My cute"